MESGJanie/documentation/workflows/cli/file.md

 parameterX: ${env:PARAMETER_X, 42}
 ```

-## Command processing
+## Task processing

-If your workflow contains multiple commands to execute, the {{ book.network }} will automatically optimise the workflow to parallelise the commands.
+If your workflow contains multiple tasks to execute, the {{ book.network }} will automatically optimise the workflow to parallelise the tasks.
 In order to parallelise the execution, a dependency graph will be generated with the source event as a root node and for parallelise all the child with the same depth.

-#### Instant commands
+#### Instant tasks

-If a command doesn't have a direct or indirect dependency to the event, this command will be executed from your computer while deploying and will not be executed everytime the workflow starts but will use the value from the result during the deployment.
+If a task doesn't have a direct or indirect dependency to the event, this task will be executed from your computer while deploying and will not be executed everytime the workflow starts but will use the value from the result during the deployment.

 #### Concurrency

-Because of the parralelisation of the command it is not guarantee to have an command executed before another one if they don't have any dependencies.
-If you want to ensure that a command run after another one you need to create a [workflow variable](#workflow-variables) from this command.
+Because of the parralelisation of the task it is not guarantee to have an task executed before another one if they don't have any dependencies.
+If you want to ensure that a task run after another one you need to create a [workflow variable](#workflow-variables) from this task.

 #### Cycles

-Because of the dependency generation your workflow cannot contain two command that depends to each others (even through different depths).
+Because of the dependency generation your workflow cannot contain two task that depends to each others (even through different depths).
 If you have a cycle in your workflow, you will have an error while validating or deploying.